Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Education in Spain compared to the global benchmark.

-These Facebook Ads benchmarks for CPC trends in the Education industry in Spain show a low-cost but more volatile market: a Q2 dip, a strong late-summer lift, and a higher Q4 plateau versus earlier months.
-Understanding country-specific ad costs and industry ad performance helps frame CPC analysis for Spain’s Education sector against global patterns.
+Understanding Facebook Ads CPC benchmarks for the Education industry in Spain highlights a low-cost but more variable market: a deep Q2 trough, strong back‑to‑school and Q4 lifts, and a near‑parity moment in January 2026.
+These country‑specific ad costs and CPC trends provide a clear frame to compare Education industry ad performance in Spain against the global benchmark.

 Insights & analysis of Facebook advertising costs